 These must be carried out in respect of any activity involved in the running of your business to determine whether there is a hazard which creates a risk to the health and safety of the employee.
-If there is a hazard, including regarding COVID-19, then procedures must be put in place to minimise or eliminate the risk of injury.
+If there is a hazard, then procedures must be put in place to minimise or eliminate the risk of injury.
 All of this must be documented and regularly reviewed.
 If something changes operationally within your business then this change will need to be reviewed to identify the potential for hazard and an appropriate risk assessment provided.
-It is not therefore simply a question of carrying out this process once but rather of it being an ongoing process.